-gions of spiral galaxies (Grimm et al. 2003); (2) Also an important contributor to the X-ray flux of spiral galaxies is the collective emission of faint compact Xray sources, which contribute to the unresolved, diffuse component.
+The observed X-ray emission from spiral galaxies consists of multiple components: (1) In addition to LMXBs (Gilfanov 2004), bright high-mass X-ray binaries (HMXBs), associated with star-formation, are located in the star-forming regions (Grimm et al. 2003); (2) Also an important contributor to the X-ray flux is the collective emission of faint compact X-ray sources, which contribute to the unresolved, diffuse component.
 The population of ABs and CVs follow the stellar light distribution (Revnivtsev et al. 2008), while the emission from young stars and young stellar objects is proportional with the star-formation rates of the host galaxy (Bogdán & Gilfanov 2011b).
 (3) Additionally, spiral galaxies host at least moderate amounts of ionized gas with sub-keV temperatures (Bogdán & Gilfanov 2011b).
 These components, enumerated above, provide the bulk of the observed emission within the optical extent of spiral galaxies and are very difficult to model accurately as an integrated component to detect the faint outer corona projected onto this complex region.
 Therefore, to probe the structure formation models, the hot X-ray coronae must be explored beyond the optical extent of spiral galaxies.